 2

-Glossary of Terms 6

-Part A 9

-1. The Individual Accountability Framework k 10

-The Central Bank (Individual Accountability Framev •

-The Central Bank Regulations 13

-IAF Guidance 15

-Part B 17

-2. The Senior Executive Accountability Reg ime 18

-2.1 Introduction 18

-2.2 Scope 20

-2.3 Sharing/Splitting of Roles

-2.4 Responsibilities under the SEAR 22

-Inherent Responsibilities 22

-Prescribed Responsibilities 22

-Responsibilities in respect of NEDs and INEDs 27

-Other Responsibilities 28

-2.5 Statements of Responsibilities 30

-Submission of Statements of Responsibilities to the Ce ntral Bank31

-Information to be included within a Statement of Resp onsibilities32

-Updates to and retention of the Statement of Responsi ibilities34

-2.6 Management Responsibilities Map 35

-Submission of the Management Responsibilities Map t Bank

-Preparation of the Management Responsibilities Map 36

-2.7 The interaction between the Statements of Resp and the Management Responsibilities Map

-2.8 Duty of Responsibility 43

-Introduction .43

-Compliance with the Duty .44

-Contravention of the Duty .44

-Reasonable Steps .46

-Enforcement - Administrative Sanctions .46

-2.9 Interaction between the Fitness and Probity Regime and SE

-•

-Collective Decision Making

-Fitness and Probity Regime

-PCF Approval Process

-F&P Outsourcing Exemption

-Pa art C .
-53

-3. Reasonable Steps .
-54
+Glossary of Terms5

+Part A 10

+1. The Individual Accountability Framework 11

+The Central Bank (Individual Accountability Framework) Act 2023

+The Central Bank Regulations14

+IAF Guidance15

+Part B

+2. The Senior Executive Accountability Regime 19

+2.1 Introduction19

+2.2 Scope21

+2.3 Sharing of Roles22

+2.4 Responsibilities under the SEAR25

+Inherent Responsibilities25

+Prescribed Responsibilities25

+Responsibilities in respect of NEDs and INEDs30

+Other Responsibilities33

+2.5 Statements of Responsibilities35

+Submission of Statements of Responsibilities to the Central Bank35

+Information to be included within a Statement of Responsibilities37

+Updates to and retention of the Statement of Responsibilities 39

+2.6 Management Responsibilities Map40

+Submission of the Management Responsibilities Map to the Central Bank40

+Preparation of the Management Responsibilities Map41

+2.7 The interaction between the Statements of Responsibilities and the Management Responsibilities Map45

+2.8 Duty of Responsibility48

+Introduction .48

+Compliance with the Duty .49

+Contravention of the Duty .49

+Reasonable Steps .51

+Enforcement - Administrative Sanctions .51

+2 2.9 Interaction between the Fitness and Probity Regime and SE

+Collective Decision Making .53

+Fitness and Probity Regime .53

+PCF Approval Process .54

+Temporary PCF Appointments .55

+Temporary Officers .55

+F&P Outsourcing Exemption .55

+Pa art C 59

+3. Reasonable Steps 60

 Considerations in determining whether reasonable steps were tak

-Gı uidance on the Conduct Standards
+Gι uidance on the Conduct Standards 72

-4. Overarching Guidance on the Conduct Standards. .
-67
+4. Overarching Guidance on the Conduct Standards.
+73

-Interaction with the Fitness and Probity Regime 69
+ı Interaction with the Fitness and Probity Regime 76

-Exemptions from Fitness and Probity Standards .71
+Exemptions from Fitness and Probity Standards .77

-Holding Companies .72
+Holding Companies .79

-Temporary PCF Appointments .73
+Temporary Officers .80

-Guidance in relation to obligations on the firm in respect of Conduct Standards 74
+Guidance in relation to obligations on the firm in respect of Conduct Standards 81

-Notification by the firm in respect of Conduct Standards .75
+Notification by the firm in respect of Conduct Standards .82

-Provision of training on Conduct Standards .75
+Provision of training on Conduct Standards .82

-Integrating the Common Conduct Standards .76
+Integrating the Common Conduct Standards .83

-Reporting of disciplinary actions to the Central Bank 77

-5. Common Conduct Standards .
-81
+5. Common Conduct Standards 85

-!
-5.1 Introduction 81
+Į 5.1 Introduction 85

-5.2 Acting with Honesty and Integrity
+į 5.2 Acting with Honesty and Integrity 86

-5.3 Acting with Due Skill, Care and Diligence
+ı 5.3 Acting with Due Skill Care and Diligence 89

-• Collective Decision Making